 BY-LAW OF THE INTERNATIONAL ASSOCIATION OF PROCEDURAL LAW

-The Association’s object is to promote the development of the study of procedural law by encouraging collaboration among lawyers and academics in different countries and the exchange of information on sources, publications, practice and adjudication.
+The Association’s purpose (per Art.2 of the Modified Law of the 21st of April 1928 on associations and non-profit foundations) is to promote the development of the study of procedural law by encouraging collaboration among lawyers and academics in different countries and the exchange of information on sources, publications, practice and adjudication.
 Further, to participate with other juridical experts to promote the study of procedural matters in national and international research institutions.

 To achieve these objects the Association will in particular: